jnutt367/jnutt367/README.md

 ## <img align="left" alt="Javascript" width="26px" src="https://img.icons8.com/color/48/javascript--v2.png"> JavaScript Developer 👊
 ## <img align="left" alt="React" width="26px" src="https://img.icons8.com/office/16/000000/react.png"> React Developer ⚗️
 ## <img align="left" alt="MongoDB" width="26px" src="https://img.icons8.com/color/48/mongodb.png"> MongoDB developer 👨‍🎓
-## Daily learner, daily contributer, looking to grow & for opportunity!
+## Daily learner, daily contributer!

-### I am a Software developer who likes to create and design websites and apps and learn how to improve my abilities therein.
+## I am a Software developer who is now passionately working on Next.js & React related projects
-I Have done lots of freelance work & building many ongoing projects for people.
+## - 👯 I’m looking to collaborate on ...Anything that we both or all find useful and exciting, I'm open.
+## - 🤔 I’m also looking for help with ...
+Finding my first Professional Role with a company building react(Next.js) apps and/or websites that I can contribute value towards.
+## - 💬 Ask me about ...How I got into this?
+## - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889
+## - 😄 Pronouns: ...He/Him
+## - ⚡ Fun fact: ...my left foot has two webbed toes!
+## - ⚡ Not so fun fact: ...No , I don't swim in circles!

 ### My most proud accomplishment is [ The WORD of GOD:"Risen" ](https://the-word-of-god.vercel.app/) app that I have created from scrath with create-next-app
 and added the content, routing and styling of my own.
 I think I have something to offer.
 Until then maybe I can become a successful freelancer.